nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

-Each of the main components (also shown in the diagram above), except `Encryption`,
+Each of the main components (also shown in the diagram above),

 * defines its *API* in an `interface` with the same name as the Component.
-* implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.
+* implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point).

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.